wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/FeatureRequirements.md

 #### Simple Feature Shapes

 While the above feature shape is a good design, it is a fairly complex example for VSM.
 There is an opportunity here to simplify further by separating some concerns across multiple smaller VSM components.
 To do this, look for a way to cleanly break the state into smaller, less complex type graphs.
+It also helps to consider how this feature shape will be interpreted by the view, then optimize for efficiency without sacrificing safety where possible.

-Considering that loading the `UserData` only happens once for the entire lifecycle of this feature.
-The `initialized`, `loading`, and `loadingError` states can be split off to a parent view.
+The loading of `UserData` only happens once for the entire lifecycle of this feature.
+Therefore, the `initialized`, `loading`, and `loadingError` states can be split off to a parent view.
 Once loaded, the parent view can show the Editing View as its child, passing the `UserData` to it upon construction.
 If we follow this approach, we end up with two separate, but related VSM components, each with its own states, data, and actions.

 As described above, the parent VSM component will have the following view state definition: